yasiryagi/helpdesk/roles/storage-providers/README.md

 ## Install and Setup the Storage Node

-First, you need to clone the repo:
+First, you need to clone the repo.
 ```
 $ git clone https://github.com/Joystream/storage-node-joystream.git
 $ cd storage-node-joystream